 In the spring of 1978, a year after Edward walked on the plane and out of my life, an engineer walked in at Nortec while I aligned wafers.
-The Trinity didn't flirt for his attention; they didn't even notice him when he boldly approached
+I didn't flirt for his attention, didn't even notice him.
+He boldly approached and introduced himself unnoticed.

 “Hi good looking.
-How, about having lunch together at break?”
+How, about lunch together at break?”

 Looking up from my microscope, I refocused and scanned him.
 His alignment pleased me.